 Juliette Lewis and Jason Horst played Kate and Will, Peter’s children.
 It was Kate’s idea that her father marry Dora in the first place.
 Henry Jones portrayed Hughes Whitney Lennox, Peter’s boss, and Sanford Jensen played Dolf Menninger, a co-worker.
 Evelyn Guerrero played Dora’s sister, Marisol.

 ABC did not allow critics to screen the premiere of I Married Dora prior to a special sneak preview .
 The series was given the 8:30-9PM time slot on Fridays, opposite the second half of Beauty and the Beast on CBS and the second half of Rags to Riches on NBC.
 The sneak preview aired on Tuesday, September 22nd at 9:30PM following Growing Pains and it debuted in its regular time slot three days later on Friday, September 25th.

 The sneak preview did quite well, ranking 13th for the week out of 68 shows with a 20.3/33 Nielsen rating.
 Its time slot debut, however, ranked 61st with a 10.1/18 rating .
 ABC announced on December 16th that it was pulling I Married Dora from its schedule and would not be continuing production.
 At the time, the series ranked 63rd for the season, out of 80 shows .
-The 13th and final episode aired two days later on December 18th.
+The 13th and final episode aired on January 8th, 1988.
 In the memorable final scene, the cast acknowledged the show’s cancellation and then took one final curtain call in front of the audience.

 ABC aired repeats of the series during the summer of 1988.